EventKit/eventkit-cloud/readme.md

 To use your own instance of an Overpass API add:
 <pre>OVERPASS_API_URL = 'my-overpass-site.com/api/interpreter'</pre>

+If an Overpass API endpoint requires a client certificate, you can provide it as an environment variable in PEM format:
+<pre><SLUG>_CERT</pre>

 #### Geocoder
 By default EventKit will use geonames.org.
 However it also supports pelias.
 If wishing to change the geocoder add:
 <pre>GEOCODING_API_URL = 'http://my-pelias.com/api/v1'</pre>